Content and Trigger warnings:

 Maël squinted up at the anemic light from the twin suns, washing the day in fragile warmth.
 “Thank the Twins winter’s easing off, I’m so sick of snow.”

-Cam turned his face up, the light bathed his dark bronze skin with a hint of gold.
+Cam turned his face up, the light bathed his bronze skin with a hint of gold.
 “You can say that again, I hate being cold.
 It’s wonderful to be outside and not freezing my ass off.”

 Maël waved a hand in front of his face.
 “I could do without the dust, though.
 This city is always so nasty.”